sdgcounties/customer-service/README.md

 [Customer Service Program Template](https://drive.google.com/open?id=1Myg-od2O3LhvN4d_85Z8OL-Oy4nialxmVLo6PFs9FR0) - To get to the code open this and make a copy.
 This template contains everything you need, except for the documentation, which is listed below.

+[SDG Customer Service Program Help Website](https://sdgcustomerservice.azurewebsites.net/) -  An easy way to view the help documents.

+The source code for the help website as well as the google apps script code has all been made available.

 [What the Program Does](/CustomerServiceHelpResources/CustomerServiceHelpResources/documents/What The Program Does.pdf)

 [How The Program Works](/CustomerServiceHelpResources/CustomerServiceHelpResources/documents/How The Program Works.pdf)